marcwenz/science-nlp/README.md

-# Science NLP
+# Sentence Level Claim Substantiation and Feedback

-A NLP package for my third year project at UoM.
+A NLP package for my third year project at The University of Manchster.

 ## Description